NlightNFotis/nlightnfotis.github.io/about.md

 I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a Greek Scientist and Engineer residing in Oxford, England.

-I am currently working as a software engineer at [Diffblue](https://www.diffblue.com)'s open source team, working on maintaining [CBMC](https://github.com/diffblue/cbmc).
+I am currently working as a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, working on maintaining [CBMC](https://github.com/diffblue/cbmc).
+My day to day work is in C++ and Rust.

 My primary background in Computer Science is PLT (Programming Language Theory).
 I have also expanded into adjacent fields (Software Verification, Formal Methods, etc).

-My programming experience lies across multiple different languages, but I mostly prefer *functional programming*.
-I am especially fond of Lisp-like (especially Racket) languages and languages of the ML family (OCaml, F#, etc.).
+My programming experience lies across many different programming languages, but I mostly prefer *functional programming*.
+I am at my happiest though when I'm working with Rust, Ruby or F#/OCaml.

 Outside of computers, my interests are multidisciplinary and they lie across Mathematics, Biology, Economics, Cognitive Science and Philosophy.